 2. Horizon Plaza

-With dozens of designer furniture stores and discount designer fashion brands, Horizon Plaza offers a wide variety of furniture brands and styles on different floors.
+With dozens of high-end furniture Hong Kong stores and discount designer fashion brands, Horizon Plaza offers a wide variety of furniture Hong Kong brands and styles on different floors.
 But with so many options to choose from, it can be overwhelming to navigate.

 Don't worry – we've got you covered.
-As interior stylists, we are regulars here and have scoured Horizon Plaza to handpick our favorite furniture shops within the maze.
-From contemporary designs to classic pieces, our top picks offer high-quality and stylish furniture options for every taste and budget.
+As interior stylists, we are regulars here and have scoured Horizon Plaza to handpick our favourite furniture Hong Kong shops within the maze.
+From contemporary concepts to classic pieces, our top picks offer high-quality and stylish furniture Hong Kong options for every taste and budget.

 Tips: It’s easier to take the elevator to the top floor (28/F) and work your way down the building by stairs or lifts.
-Wear comfortable shoes.
+Wear comfortable shoes; there´s plenty to see and explore here as you begin your hunt for furniture Hong Kong.

 Indigo Living (Horizon Plaza)